noahehall/theBookOfNoah/databases/mysql_new.md

         - records are retrieved in the order they are stored in the database
     - see performance
   - `help`
+    - access built-in documentation
   - `insert`
+    - add rows of data to a table
+    - `delayed` indicates the same priority status as `low_priority`
+      - but it releases the eclient so that other queries may be run and so that the connection may be terminated
+      - a delayed query that returns without an error message does not guarantee that the isnerts will take place
+        - it confirms only that the query is received by the server to be processed
+    - see important keywords
   - `join`
   - `limit`
   - `load data infile`